Updated: Jan 21

-About two weeks ago, a German man asked me what good getting a month's rent would do, but for giving me a month's space?
+About two weeks ago, a German man at a help organization asked me what good getting a month's rent would do, but for giving me a month's space?
 It would mean everything of course and how come he didn't understand that?

 The solution to the problem of not having an income, is getting one.
 Isn't this obvious?
 To get one, certain conditions must be met.
 I must for example be able to get to my job on time, and eat and sleep meanwhile until I earn enough money to be self-sufficient again without being solemnly in the hands of another's whim.